CVE-2025-9881

 Overview

-The Ultimate Blogroll plugin for WordPress contains a Cross-Site Request Forgery (CSRF) vulnerability, identified as CVE-2025-9881, affecting all versions up to and including 2.5.2.
-The vulnerability was discovered and reported on September 12, 2025 (NVD).
+The Ultimate Blogroll plugin for WordPress contains a Cross-Site Request Forgery (CSRF) vulnerability in all versions up to and including 2.5.2, identified as CVE-2025-9881.
+The vulnerability was discovered and disclosed on September 12, 2025.
+The issue affects the plugin's function due to missing or incorrect nonce validation (NVD).

 Technical details

-The vulnerability stems from missing or incorrect nonce validation on a function within the plugin.
-This security flaw has been assigned a CVSS v3.1 Base Score of 6.1 (Medium) with the following vector: CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:N. The vulnerability is classified as CWE-352 (Cross-Site Request Forgery) (Wordfence).
+The vulnerability stems from missing or incorrect nonce validation on a function within the Ultimate Blogroll plugin.
+It has been assigned a CVSS v3.1 base score of 6.1 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:N, indicating network accessibility, low attack complexity, no privileges required, and user interaction required (NVD).

 Impact

 The vulnerability allows unauthenticated attackers to update settings and inject malicious web scripts via forged requests.
-The impact is considered moderate with low confidentiality and integrity impacts, while availability remains unaffected (NVD).
+The impact is contingent upon successfully tricking a site administrator into performing specific actions, such as clicking on a malicious link (NVD).

 Mitigation and workarounds